How To Lower Property Taxes: A Complete Guide

 A tax appeal can be a final option for homeowners who want to lower their property taxes.
 Although you cannot argue against the tax rate, you could file an appeal with the assessor’s office to change the assessed value of your home.

 Unfortunately, this can be a costly process that often requires the help of a lawyer.
 But it could be worth it in some cases.
 If you pursue this option, you’ll need to provide details about the condition of your property for review.
-A board will determine whether or not you win the appeal to lower the tax assessment on your property.
+A board will determine whether you win the appeal to lower the tax assessment on your property.

-8. Consider A Refinance To Reduce Your Property Tax Burden
+8. Consider A Refinance

 If all else fails, you might consider refinancing your mortgage to help relieve some of your property tax burden.
 One way to do this would be taking out a rate-and-term refinance to lower your mortgage payment.
 Your property taxes won’t go down, but your total monthly mortgage payment, which bundles property taxes with your payments on your mortgage principal and interest, might.